CS 303E: Spring, 2025

 Assignments:

 The only way to learn a programming language is to write programs.
 Shorter programming homeworks will be assigned nearly every week.
 You will also have three much more substantive programming projects assigned over the course of the semester.
 All assignments/projects are due at the end of the due day (11:59pm).
 Answers must be submitted on Canvas in the form of a Python code file.
 You can turn in weekly homeworks and projects up to two days late with a penalty of 10% per day.
 They generally won't be accepted after that; but check with your TA if you have some personal emergency.All assignments must be your own work; do not do team coding, share code or allow others to see your code, or use an automated assistant such as ChatGPT.
 You can always get help from the instructor or TAs; but make sure you always do your own work.
-We take cheating very seriously and have very sophisticated tools to detect possible collusion.
+We take cheating very seriously and have very sophisticated tools to detect cheating or collusion.

 By the way, most of the work in writing a program is in the design.
 So if you and a friend were to write pseudocode together and each then individually code from that, our tools might still flag that as cheating.
 You're much better off doing your work completely on your own.
 It's much safer to get help from the TAs or instructor than from a friend.